 The photo below shows that the Nginx installation was done without any problems.

-Once the installation is complete, run the following commands to automatically boot the X engine during system boot, as well as confirm its functionality.
+Once the installation is complete, please run the following commands to automatically boot the Nginx engine during system boot and confirm its functionality.

 $ sudo systemctl enable nginx $ sudo systemctl start nginx $ sudo systemctl status nginx